 Certain personal data is mandatory to be provided to us in order that we can fulfil your request, for example to purchase Services, and we shall make this clear to you at the point of collection of the personal data.

 If you provide to us personal data about any other individual, you must have their consent to do so.

 All personal data that you provide to us must be true, complete and accurate.
 If you provide us with inaccurate or false data, and we suspect or identify fraud, we will record this and we may also report this to the appropriate authorities.

 At our request, you shall promptly provide evidence of your identity.

 When you contact us by email or post, we may keep a record of the correspondence and we may also record any telephone call we have with you.

 When you use our website, we automatically collect and store information about your device and your activities.
 This information could include:

 Some of this information is collected using cookies and similar tracking technologies.
-If you want to find out more about the types of cookies we use, why, and how you can control them, please see our Cookies Policy. [link]
+If you want to find out more about the types of cookies we use, why, and how you can control them, please see our Cookies Policy.

 We may receive personal data about you from our payment providers, and from other individuals who chose to provide it to us for any reason.
-For example, one of our trainees may provide personal information about you if you are a model at a training course.

 If we reasonably believe that any of the personal data you have provided to us is inaccurate, we may receive further personal data from third parties, confirming or otherwise, your identity.